PouriaRm/GCP-Associate-Cloud-Engineer/README.md

 Google Cloud Associate Engineer repository on my journey to becoming a cloud expert.
-Feel free to take a look at the resources I used under the Links section.
-The ACE exam covers the following topics:
+Topics:

 1. Setting up a cloud solution environment
 2. Planning and configuring a cloud solution